-We welcome a number of eminent speakers, drawn mainly from the Cambridge area, who enlighten and entertain us with subjects ranging from polar research to developing mobile payment platforms; from corporate teamwork involving cookery to the global fight against antibiotic resistance; from combating business cyber-crime to improving the efficiency of British Army surgeons in Helmond Province.
+We welcome a number of eminent speakers, drawn mainly from the Cambridge area, who enlighten and entertain us with subjects ranging from polar research to developing mobile payment platforms; from the global fight against antibiotic resistance to combating cyber-crime, and much much more.
+We host our dinners under the Chatham House rule.

 Our dinners are hosted at Jesus College, one of the leading colleges in the University of Cambridge.
 It was established between 1496 and 1516 on the site of a twelfth-century Benedictine nunnery, whose ruinous buildings were adapted to house it.
 Today these buildings remain at the College’s centre.
 Five spacious, three-sided courts containing rooms for students and Fellows, and beyond them twenty-four acres of gardens and playing fields, surround the nuns’ cloisters.
 The Prioress’s Room, where Cambridge100 meets, gives onto a tranquil courtyard at the heart of the College.

-While we host our Dinners at Jesus College, but have no formal links to the University of Cambridge.
+While we host our Dinners at Jesus College, we have no formal links to Jesus College, Cambridge.